 Call: 1989 QC: 2013

-“Combining high intellect and commercial mindedness”, “utterly fantastic in the defence of substantial claims” and “well known for her expertise in really complex points”, Fiona is held in high regard for her "splendid courtroom performances" and "superb advocacy based on strong analysis".
-Chambers & Partners 2013 confirms that Fiona “meets with universal acclaim” for the “excellent quality of her work”, is “a standout practitioner” who is “charmingly brilliant with clients” and “her drafting is second to none”.
+“Combining high intellect and commercial mindedness”, “utterly fantastic in the defence of substantial claims” and “well known for her expertise in really complex points”, Fiona is praised for her "splendid courtroom performances" and "superb advocacy based on strong analysis".
+She “meets with universal acclaim” for the “excellent quality of her work”, is “a standout practitioner” who is “charmingly brilliant with clients” and “her drafting is second to none” (Chambers & Partners 2013)

-Fiona has been an Editor of Jackson and Powell on Professional Negligence (Sweet & Maxwell, 6th edition, 2007) since the 3rd edition (1992).
-She writes the chapters on Construction Professionals and Expert Evidence.
+Fiona has been an Editor of Jackson and Powell on Professional Liability since 1992 (she writes the chapter on Construction Professionals).

 M.A.
 (Cantab) LL.M.
 (Cantab)